wenushkamallikarachchi/SSL-Translator-Research_Project/README.md

 ## Solution
 Sinhala Sign Language to Sinhala/English translation using a mobile application with Deep learning and translating English voice/Sinhala text to Sinhala Sign Language with the use of a 3D model avatar.

+## Functionalities
+ - Convert Sinhala Sign word to Sinhala or English Language
+ - Convert Sinhala Sign sentence to Sinhala or English Language
+ - Convert voice or text to Sinhala Sign Language

 ## Technologies and Tools
  - Flutter
  - HTML